kironroy/blog/src/blog/2025-04-27-breakfast-with-senecia-a-stoic-guide-to-the-art-of-living.md

 These virtues are interdependent and together form the foundation of a virtuous life.
 By practicing these virtues, Stoics believe one can achieve **eudaimonia**, or a flourishing and fulfilling life.

 Nothing external can harm a wise person who possesses virtue.
-As long as his virtue stays intact.159
+As long as his virtue stays intact. page 159

 ### Knowledge

-Study not in order know more, but to know better.83
+Study not in order know more, but to know better. page 83

 ### Friendship

 You must dwell with a few chosen thinkers and nourished by their works.
 Someone who is everywhere is no where.
-Those who travel constantly end up with many acquaintances, but no real friends.
-83
+Those who travel constantly end up with many acquaintances, but no real friends. page 83

 ### Travel

 A wise person will be able to travel and get something profound out of the trip, because his mind is prepared for the experience.
-Others embark on one journey after another in exchange of spectacle after spectacle.
-85
+Others embark on one journey after another in exchange of spectacle after spectacle. page 85

 ### Fortune

 Fortune is a fickle mistress.
 She can be generous one moment and cruel the next.
-The Stoics believed that we should not rely on fortune for our happiness, but rather cultivate our inner virtues and character.
-87
+The Stoics believed that we should not rely on fortune for our happiness, but rather cultivate our inner virtues and character. page 87

 ### Freedom & Joy

 Freedom is the prize we are seeking, lasting freedom.
 Having a good character and being happy overlap.
-Freedom means not being enslaved by false judgments, extreme negative emotions, **anger**, compulsions, unhappiness, anxiety about future. **Anger is the worst emotion, it can permanently change you.**129
+Freedom means not being enslaved by false judgments, extreme negative emotions, **anger**, compulsions, unhappiness, anxiety about future. **Anger is the worst emotion, it can permanently change you.** page 129

 ### *Prademitatio malorum*

 Prademitatio malorum: **Premeditation of future adversity.** Rehearsing potential negative events in your mind before they occur.
 Should the event the actually take place in the future you will be mentally prepared for it and the emotional shock will be significantly less.

 Say to yourself each morning.
 Today I will meet with people who are meddling, ungrateful, overbearing, decitful, envious, and unsocial.
-Prepare for these people.
-95
+Prepare for these people. page 95

 <!--EndFragment-->